Eli M. Oboler Library Collection Development Policy

 The conditions under which electronic databases will be accessible will be determined by licensing agreements.
 Whenever possible, the Library will make access available to all students and staff, irrespective of their geographical location.

-De-selection of library materials (the process of removing items from the collection) is essential for the maintenance of an active, academically useful library collection.
+De-selection of library materials is essential for the maintenance of an active, academically useful library collection.
 De-selection provides quality control for the collection by the elimination of outdated, inaccurate, and physically deteriorated materials.
-Librarians are responsible for conducting an ongoing de-selection effort in their areas of collection responsibility and for maintaining the quality of these collections.
+Subject Bibliographer and Collection Curators are responsible for conducting an ongoing de-selection effort in their areas of collection responsibility and for maintaining the quality of these collections.
 De-selection decisions and procedures for U.S. government publications are addressed in Appendix B. Government Documents.

 Superseded editions are subject to de-selection.
 Reasons for retention of superseded editions include the continuing relevance of their content and the desirability of having circulating copies of certain titles the current editions of which are not circulated.